 - 1 water melon or pumpkin

 - A copy of the support sheet (see below)

 What Happens During this Activity

 Nine pupils should make cards showing which planet they represent with lettering that will be visible from 10 m away when a photograph is taken.

 Draw out a line and place the nine pupils to show where each planet is on the line.
 The pupils hold the fruit and the planet name so that everyone can see them.

 In these modelling activities it is important to be aware that the scale for the size of the planets is not the same scale as that used for the distance between them (although both the relative sizes and relative distances are to scale).
-If the scales were the same, the object representing Pluto would be about 1.2 kilometre from the Sun.

 Download the support sheet / student worksheet for this activity.